Foo-Manroot/Moodle-Brute/README.md

                         number of threads to use. default: 2 -D DELAY, --delay DELAY
-                        request delay (ms). default: 25
+                        request delay (ms). default: 25 -s STATUS, --status STATUS
+                        status string returned by the server on UNSUCCESSFUL attempts. default: "You are not logged in"
 ```
 ## Example Usage
 `./moodleBrute.py -u http://target.com -l admin -p passwords`